Last updated on 11 September 2022

 - In the next prompt, you will be able to change the speed, the number of frames and duration.

-You need to keep in mind at this point, that not all videos can be sped up, and you need to have a relatively high number of frames in order to have a smooth and fast video.
+You need to keep in mind at this point that not all videos can be sped up, and you need to have a relatively high number of frames to have a smooth and fast video.